Cyrlyo/Alcohol_Students/README.md

 - Open a prompt and run your virtual environment
 - Type `python studentAlcohol.py`

+Before opening the visualisation and statistics notebooks, you need to run the code to generate the data including the communities.
+In addition, you will find in the Graph folder the graphs in *.gexf* format in order to visualise them with Gephi.

 ## Script launch options

 - -h, --help: display all launch options